What Is An Incorporated Society?

 Often the requirement for this type of authority is to maintain common infrastructure, examples are: - parks, roading, stormwater and sewerage treatment systems, covenants on the type of buildings allowed to be built under Resource Consent (RC) conditions, Compliance to Resource Consent conditions, etc.

-Need help with your Incorporated Society?... talk to Deborah Higgs on:
+Need help with your Incorporated Society?... talk to Catherine Tear on:

 The Society will have little interest in the individual Lot owners or members private Lots, (except in the case of building covenants under any Resource Consent conditions and ensuring they are adhered too).
 However the Society may still have rules around pets, changes to the external appearance, cleaning of sceptic tanks, paint colours which require consent to be given.